 \section{Related Work}

-The imperative to deploy Large Language Models (LLMs) for online inference within GPU memory constraints has driven investigations into distributing workloads across CPU and GPU resources.
-While foundational optimizations for GPU-centric inference are well-established, this section reviews prior art in hybrid execution models and their approaches to managing offloaded computations, particularly the KV cache and attention mechanism.

-Early forays into offloading for LLM inference primarily aimed to overcome GPU memory limitations by moving model parameters or the entire KV cache to more abundant CPU memory or even disk storage.
-Systems like FlexGen \cite{sheng2023flexgenhighthroughputgenerativeinference} pioneered dynamic offloading across a memory hierarchy, demonstrating the feasibility of running models exceeding GPU capacity.
-Similarly, inference engines such as llama.cpp \cite{githubGitHubGgmlorgllamacpp} enable execution on CPU-centric or SSD-assisted setups.
-However, these general offloading strategies, when applied to the frequently accessed KV cache during the decode phase, often lead to prohibitive latencies due to repetitive data transfers over the PCIe bus, rendering them less suitable for low-latency online services \cite{sheng2023flexgenhighthroughputgenerativeinference}.
-Attempts to mitigate this through algorithmic I/O reduction, such as sparsity-based selective loading in LLMFlash \cite{alizadeh2024llmflashefficientlarge} and PowerInfer \cite{song2023powerinfer, xue2024powerinfer2fastlargelanguage}, offer partial solutions but are often model-dependent and may not address the core challenge of coordinating active computations across heterogeneous processors during the decode phase.
+\mytitle{Evolution of Offloading Approaches} Early approaches to offloading for LLM inference primarily sought to overcome GPU memory limits by moving model parameters or entire KV caches to CPU memory or even disk storage.
+FlexGen~\cite{sheng2023flexgenhighthroughputgenerativeinference} pioneered dynamic offloading across a memory hierarchy, demonstrating feasibility for models exceeding GPU capacity.
+Similarly, llama.cpp~\cite{githubGitHubGgmlorgllamacpp} enables execution on CPU-centric or SSD-assisted setups.
+However, when applied to the frequently accessed KV cache during the decode phase, such strategies often incur prohibitive latencies due to repetitive transfers over PCIe, making them unsuitable for low-latency online services~\cite{sheng2023flexgenhighthroughputgenerativeinference}.
+Efforts to mitigate this through algorithmic I/O reduction, such as sparsity-based selective loading in LLMFlash~\cite{alizadeh2024llmflashefficientlarge} and PowerInfer~\cite{song2023powerinfer, xue2024powerinfer2fastlargelanguage}, provide partial relief but are often model-dependent and do not address the core challenge of actively coordinating computations across heterogeneous processors during the decode phase.